Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: By joining 100-days-of-code I have found a way to show up everyday with the goal to be a proficient coder.

 **Thoughts:** This will be like riding a bike I'm sure.
-For now I need a quick refresh on Markdown, VSCode while l I fork this Repo.
+For now I need a quick refresh on Markdown, VSCode while I fork this Repo.

 **Link to work:**